newlinedotco/ng-diuno/prez/README.md

 ## What

-Let's prototype a <span class="emp">$3.2 billion dollar</span> business in less than 20 minutes (oversimplification) using the Arduino (an open-source hardware platform) and Angular (an awesome prototyping platform).
+Let's prototype a temperature control system in less than 20 minutes (oversimplification) using the Arduino (an open-source hardware platform) and Angular (an awesome prototyping platform).

 ## Arduino?